Business Alerts

 If you were misled into paying the additional fee, visit our Don't Be Misled page for more information.

 Be aware of solicitations offering to provide services for a fee.
 C.P.S., a third-party private business offers an OSHA safety manual for a fee of $295.
-You can obtain the manual from the OSHA website free of charge.
+You can get the manual from the OSHA website free of charge.
 Please visit their website for more information.
 Speak directly with Oregon OSHA's Consulting Services for free and confidential help.

-Employment poster scams are a frequent concern for many business owners.
+Employment poster scams are a concern for many business owners.
 Required employment posters are generally free.
 You can download most directly from government agency websites.

 A typical employment or labor poster solicitation cites state and federal requirements to post labor posters and notices at job sites as well as penalties for non-compliance.
 These companies offer to provide all the required posters for $105 or more.
 These offers are scams.

-For examples of scam solicitations:
+Examples of scam solicitations:

 Visit the Oregon Bureau of Labor and Industries (BOLI) for information on employer poster requirements and instructions for downloading and ordering employer compliance posters.